JakeC007/JakeC007.github.io/aboutme.md

         and how large language models can help automate privacy policy analysis at scale.
       </p>
       <p>
-        I hold a Master of Legal Studies from the University of Chicago Law School, with a focus on privacy, copyright, and administrative law.
+        I hold a <strong>Master of Legal Studies</strong> from the University of Chicago Law School, with a focus on privacy, copyright, and administrative law.
 That background shapes how I frame research questions.
 I can see where the law provides tools and where it falls short, which makes for better empirical work and more actionable findings.
-My research has been published at ACM CHI and PETS, and presented at venues including the Privacy Law Scholars Conference.
+My research has been published at <strong>ACM CHI and PETS</strong>, and presented at venues including the Privacy Law Scholars Conference.
 I am also an affiliate at
         <a href="https://citap.unc.edu/">UNC's Center for Information, Technology, and Public Life (CITAP)</a>.
       </p>
       <p>
         I am expecting to finish my PhD in spring 2027.
-My work sits at the intersection of research, law, and policy, and I am interested in positions across academia, industry, and government where that combination is an asset.
+My work sits at the intersection of research, law, and policy, and I am interested in positions across <strong>academia, industry, and government</strong>
+        where that combination is an asset.
-        If you are working on childrens' privacy, AI safety for youth, or usable privacy more broadly, I would love to <a href="mailto:jchanen1@uchicago.edu">hear from you</a>.
+        If you are working on children's privacy, AI safety for youth, or usable privacy more broadly, I would love to <a href="mailto:jchanen1@uchicago.edu">hear from you</a>.
       </p>